slub/exhibition-live/README.md

 Additional effort might be needed to configure CORS and authentication and to get along with some Endpoints not beeing fully SPARQL 1.1 compliant.

+### Endpoint Configuration

+The configuration of endpoints within the `exhibition-live` application can either be done dynamically at runtime using the settings modal or by providing a `SPARQL_ENDPOINT` environment variable at build time, which disables setting the endpoint within the modal and is especially suitable for production deployments, where one wants to make sure all users operate on the same endpoint.

 ## Storybook

 This project uses [Storybooks](https://storybook.js.org/) to enforce reusable component based development and to document them with